Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 - At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md#select-an-offer).
 - The *Deliveries allowed* setting is activated.
 For detailed information, see [Deliveries allowed](../UserInterface/02a_GlobalSettings.md#deliveries-allowed).
-- The purchase is assigned to a customer and an address (delivery address) is available, see [Assign a purchase to an existing customer](03_EditBillList.md#assign-a-purchase-to-an-existing-customer)
+- The purchase is assigned to a customer, and the address (delivery address) is available, see [Assign a purchase to a customer](03_EditBillList.md#assign-a-purchase-to-a-customer).

 #### Procedure
 *POS > Sales > Select store and pay desk > Tab CASHPOINT*